 If you have sprinklers, remove or cap them.
 Many people use sprinkler caps or irrigation lines to prevent leaks before installing turf.

-To stop weeds from coming back, use a weed killer or place a weed barrier cloth over the soil before adding the base materials.
+To reduce weed growth, use a weed killer or place a weed barrier cloth over the soil before adding the base materials.
+The right choice depends on the site and the type of installation.

 Step 2: Building the Sub-Base Layer